 The America Kennel Club (AKC) first recognized the Golden Retriever in 1932, and ever since then his popularity has soared, and whilst he is still used as a hunter, he is now more commonly found in family homes used as companionship dogs.
 In the highly unlikely event that you don’t know or haven’t met a Golden Retriever before, then be sure to check out one of the main Golden Retriever Instagram fan accounts, which provides a daily dose of Golden Retriever goodness every day to its 1.8 million followers.

 The Golden is a fantastic breed for families with kids and it’s extremely popular in the United States.
 He is described as friendly, intelligent, and devoted, and this is where the Golden Shepherd inherits his soft and sweet nature.
 Goldens are extremely popular with the designer dog crowd, noted by the Goberian, and the Golden Retriever Corgi mix.

 The German Shepherd was originally developed as a herding dog in Germany during the 19th Century by a German Cavalry Officer.
-They came to America long before the World Wars, but it wasn’t until after when he became popular.
+They came to America long before the World Wars, but it wasn’t until after that he became popular.
 However, in America the emphasis was put on their appearance rather than conforming to breed standards, and as such many breeders have bred other strains of the German Shepherd, including the King Shepherd and the Shiloh Shepherd.
 This was an attempt to recreate a dog more like the original German Shepherd and one that is slightly healthier.

 The German Shepherd is still the most recognizable canine in the protection service arena, but he also makes an equally amazing family pet.
 Again, in the unlikely event that you have never met a German Shepherd before, then be sure to check out the ‘German Shepherd World’ Instagram account where you can see just how gorgeous and adorable they really are.